A baby activity gym is a must have when it comes to infant development.

 This play gym is my Number One recommendation for the following reasons:

-- Comes with 4 sea animal toys for hanging (more can be added) and 40 light weight balls
+- Comes with 3 jungle animals for hanging (more can be added) and 40 light weight balls

 - Gender neutral